 Tier I Public Information [Base Service]

 The award-winning Ulster BOCES Community Relations team works collaboratively with a district’s central administration to enhance its communication and public relations efforts.
-By utilizing trained professionals in the public relations field, participants of this Co-Ser benefit from the efficiency and effectiveness of a planned and targeted communications service.
+By utilizing trained professionals in the public relations field, participants of this Co-Ser benefit from the efficiency and effectiveness of a planned communications service.
 Service levels are customized to meet districts’ specific needs.
 On-site specialists are available to participants with a three or more day a week participation level.

 The basic Public Information service (Tier I) provides districts with:

 - A skilled team of public relations professionals with specialties in journalism/writing, graphic arts, photography, website content, and social media communications.

 - Projects produced using industry-specific layout/design software and equipment, including InDesign, Photoshop, and Illustrator.

 - Publications (ranging from calendars and newsletters to annual reports and graduation programs) produced by a staff that has been recognized by both the New York State and National School Public Relations Associations for outstanding quality and achievement in the production of school communications.

 - Trusted relationships with many area print service providers that foster a smooth production schedule and generate economical printing bids/quotes.

 - Valuable relationships with local media that have been built and nurtured on the basis of trust and respect.